h2oai/h2o-3/h2o-docs/src/product/automl.rst

 - `x <data-science/algo-params/x.html>`__: A list/vector of predictor column names or indexes.
 This argument only needs to be specified if the user wants to exclude columns from the set of predictors.
 If all columns (other than the response) should be used in prediction, then this does not need to be set.

-- `validation_frame <data-science/algo-params/validation_frame.html>`__: This argument is used to specify the validation frame used for early stopping within the training process of the individual models, grid search and the AutoML run itself (unless a model or time limit is set).
+- `validation_frame <data-science/algo-params/validation_frame.html>`__: This argument is used to specify the validation frame used for early stopping of individual models and early stopping of the grid searches (unless ``max_models`` or ``max_runtime_secs`` overrides metric-based early stopping).

 - **leaderboard_frame**: This argument allows the user to specify a particular data frame use to score & rank models on the leaderboard.
 This frame will not be used for anything besides leaderboard scoring.
-If a leaderboard frame is not specified by the user, then the leaderboard will use cross-validation metrics instead or if cross-validation is turned off by setting ``nfolds = 0``, then a leaderboard frame will be generated automatically from the validation frame (if provided) or the training frame.
+If a leaderboard frame is not specified by the user, then the leaderboard will use cross-validation metrics instead (or if cross-validation is turned off by setting ``nfolds = 0``, then a leaderboard frame will be generated automatically from the validation frame (if provided) or the training frame).

 - `fold_column <data-science/algo-params/fold_column.html>`__: Specifies a column with cross-validation fold index assignment per observation.
 This is used to override the default, randomized, 5-fold cross-validation scheme for individual models in the AutoML run.